Canker sores vs. oral herpes.

 Herpetic sores first appear as a group of tiny vesicles (blisters).

-- Each one is usually no more than about 1/25 th of an inch (1mm) across.
+- Each one is usually no more than about 1/25 of an inch (1mm) across.

-- In our animation below, you can actually see a vesicle in the lower right corner that hasn't yet burst.
+- In our animated graphic below, you can actually see a vesicle in the lower right corner that hasn’t yet burst.

 Compare: Canker sores

-- It then transforms into an ulceration that may become as large as 1/4 of an inch.
+- The area then transforms into an ulcer that may become as large as 1/4 of an inch.

 The shape of intraoral herpes (Slide 1) is entirely different than a canker sore (Slide 2).